alexrhowe/APOLLO/README.txt

 Note that MakeHaze.cpp should be able to compute >100 wavelengths x 161 particle sizes per minute.
-If it is taking significantly longer, there may be a problem with the input file.
+If it is taking significantly longer, there may be a problem with the indices file.

 5. INPUT FILE FORMAT: SETTINGS